cotcac/gin-gorm/readme.md

 # config.json
- manually create this bease it not clone with github.
+ manually create this because it not clone with github.
  ```
  {
     "database":{